RaineBeauDubs/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-I know we're not suppsed to get distracted by the questions, but WHAT KIND OF EGGS ARE THESE.
+I know we're not supposed to get distracted by the questions, but WHAT KIND OF EGGS ARE THESE.